 Adrenaline junkies will love the straight-forward rappel into the Chamber of the Basilisk.
 Start off by navigating the hoodoos of Goblin Valley until you reach a non-descript hole in the ground.
+Canyoneering in the San Rafael Swell offers plenty of wierd, and rappelling into an 80-foot hole in the ground is certainly different!
 A piece of 20-foot webbing and some rap rings will do for the rappel, although anchors are usually in abundance here, there were three perfectly good anchors when we rapped down.
 The hike to the rappel is 1.5 miles round trip, making it an easy approach with mind-altering scenery.

-How to Beat the Crowds at Little Wild Horse Canyon and Bell Canyon
+How to Beat the Crowds and Hike Little Wild Horse Canyon and Bell Canyon

 Out of all of the well-marked canyons in the San Rafael Swell, Little Wild Horse is the most popular.
 It’s easily accessible, not too difficult and jaw-droppingly beautiful.
+This experience canyoneering in the San Rafael Swell doesn’t require any special gear and offers a great beginner slot to explore.
 But be prepared to share this slot with everyone, unless you go that extra mile.
 Opt to start early in the morning, or go in the middle of winter.
 We ran this canyon with a couple of friends in January and didn’t see a soul the entire eight and a half miles.